jockee/lang/lang.md

 # KEY

+  - implement jfold for dict, string and list
+    - make sure the definition from the implementation is used
+  - string split
-  - TODO: it "nested functions can use the same variable name"
+  - "nested functions can use the same variable name"
-  - TODO: list fmap
+  - list fmap
+  - function from implementation overrides trait function

   ## USABILITY
   - TODO: sockets